raulibanez/timetimer/README.md

 ## Overview 🌐

-Welcome to our Time Timer Tutorial – a playful yet practical project that harnesses the powers of ChatGPT, Glitch, HTML, CSS, and JavaScript. 🎨 This app was designed with the guidance of ChatGPT to teach K12 students about the possibilities of AI.
+Welcome to our Time Timer Tutorial – a playful yet practical project that harnesses the powers of ChatGPT, HTML, CSS, and JavaScript. 🎨 This app was designed with the guidance of ChatGPT to teach K12 students about the possibilities of AI.

+**Note:** This project was originally hosted on Glitch but has been migrated to GitHub Pages as Glitch is no longer available.
+The app is now fully open-source and hosted here for anyone to try and learn from.

 ## Features ✨